p4yne/fechser/README.md

 To connect to a server just type ``connect [server name]``.
 To update a server use ``update [server name]`` or ``update all`` to update all servers.
-If you are unsure from which host you are connecting, e.g. because you own too many computers, type ``whereami`` to toggle the hostname in the title area.
+If you are unsure from which host you are connecting, e.g. because you own too many computers, type ``hostname`` to toggle the hostname in the title area.
 The prompt is like a special purpose shell that supports **TAB** completion and by typing ``help <command>`` a short description and usage examples are given.